RHPallock/Dynamic-Mode-Decomposition/README.md

 In this repo, Dynamic mode decomposition techniques has been applied on snapshots found from simulation Adjoint PDE of KS equations.
+The python code uses dedalus module.

 DMD_KS: